scottrbailey/dbtk/README.md

 **Control and Manipulate the Flow of Data** - A lightweight Python toolkit for data integration, transformation, and movement between systems.

 Like the elemental benders of Avatar, this library gives you precise control over data - the world's most rapidly growing element.
 Extract data from various sources, transform it through powerful operations, and load it exactly where it needs to go.
 This library is designed by and for data integrators.

-Design philosophy: This library is designed to get data to and from your databases with minimal hassle.
+**Design philosophy:** This library is designed to get data to and from your databases with minimal hassle.
 It is well suited for data integration and ELT jobs.
 Modern databases do an amazing job at aggregating and transforming data, and we believe in leveraging those strengths.
 However, if you are doing heavy transforms in Python, we recommend looking at other tool chains like Pandas and polars.

 ## Features

-- **Universal Database Connectivity** - Uniform interface across PostgreSQL, Oracle, MySQL, and SQL Server
+- **Universal Database Connectivity** - Unified interface across PostgreSQL, Oracle, MySQL, SQL Server, and SQLite with intelligent driver auto-detection
-- **Flexible File Reading** - CSV, Excel (XLS/XLSX), JSON, NDJSON, XML, and fixed-width text files
+- **Flexible File Reading** - CSV, Excel (XLS/XLSX), JSON, NDJSON, XML, and fixed-width text files with consistent API
-- **Multiple Export Formats** - Export to CSV, Excel, JSON, NDJSON, XML, fixed-width text, or directly between databases
+- **Multiple Export Formats** - Write to CSV, Excel, JSON, NDJSON, XML, fixed-width text, or directly between databases
-- **Advanced ETL Framework** - Full-featured Table class for complex data transformations and upserts
+- **Advanced ETL Framework** - Full-featured Table class for complex data transformations, validations, and upserts
+- **Bulk Operations** - DataSurge class for high-performance batch INSERT/UPDATE/DELETE/MERGE operations
-- **Data Transformations** - Built-in functions for dates, phones, emails, and custom data cleaning
+- **Data Transformations** - Built-in functions for dates, phones, emails, and custom data cleaning with international support
 - **Encrypted Configuration** - YAML-based config with password encryption and environment variable support
 - **Smart Cursors** - Multiple result formats: Records, named tuples, dictionaries, or plain lists